- Associate Provost Int'l Programs

 Minimum 2.75 GPA, Consistent full time student status where one full term has been completed, 300-500 word essay.

-Minimum 2.75 GPA Consistent full time student status Please see the Semester at Sea Application Checklist for more information on application requirements
+See the Semester at Sea Application Checklist for more information on application requirements.

+The Eastern Cape is the program base and offers urban, university, and community settings in which to study.
 Durban, South Africa's second largest city, is located on the Indian Ocean in an area known for its coastal beauty.
-A fusion of African, Western, and Eastern Cultures, Duban is home to, among others, the proud Zulu nation, the descendants of British settlers, adn the decendants of indentured Indian laborers.
+A fusion of African, Western, and Eastern Cultures; Duban is home to, among others, the proud Zulu nation, the descendants of British settlers, and the decendants of indentured Indian laborers.

 School for International Training Study Center in Cape Town, South Africa

-South Africa is truly a multicultural society, with 11 national languages and many additional recognized ethnic groups.
-The program base is in Cape Town, heralded as the most picturesque city in the world with panoramas of mountains and oceans and near perfect climate.
+South Africa is truly a multicultural society with 11 national languages and many additional recognized ethnic groups.
+The program base is in Cape Town, which is heralded as the most picturesque city in the world with panoramas of mountains and oceans and near perfect climate.

 Minimum 2.5 GPA.
 Xhosa or Afrikaans are not required, but courses in both will be taken abroad.